-The Council uses the permit system to regulate the movement of goods.
-Section 13(2) of the Non-Proliferation Act makes the manufacture, use, operation, stockpiling, maintenance, import, export, re-export or transit, transport or disposal by any means of such goods subject to a permit issued by the Council.
-Owing to their dual-use nature, trade in these goods has an impact on the economy, whether worldwide or in a particular country.
+The Council uses the permit system to regulate the movement of controlled goods.
+Section 13(2) of the Non-Proliferation Act makes the manufacture, use, operation, stockpiling, maintenance, import, export, re-export or transit, transport or disposal by any means of such goods, subject to a permit issued by the Council.
+Due to the dual use nature of these goods, trade in these goods have an impact on the economy, whether worldwide or a particular country.

-South Africa has a vast industry with the capability to manufacture and use such products, hence their regular import and export.
-The country's advanced port systems mean transit and trans-shipment activities are also taking place.
-Thus, it is important for the country to have in place systems to ensure responsible trade of strategic goods, through its participation in international disarmament, arms control and non-proliferation organisations, and enforcement of its well-developed domestic legislation.
-Below are permit statistics over three financial years, indicating trends with respect to the import, export and transit of non-proliferation-related strategic goods.
+South Africa has a vast industry that has the capability to manufacture and use such products hence these are regularly imported and exported.
+As the country has advanced port systems, there are also transit and transshipment activities taking place.
+Thus, it is important that the country has systems in place to ensure responsible trade of strategic goods through its participation in international disarmament, arms-control and non-proliferation organisations and enforcing its well-developed domestic legislation.
+Below are permit statistics over three financial years, to indicate the trends with respect to the import, export, transit and manufacturing and services of non-proliferation-related strategic goods.